5 Steps on how to complete a compliant right to work check

 - Family member of EEA or British nationals - Their visa is restricted to their relationship with the European or British national.
 Any change in the condition of that family member will affect their rights to work

 - Persons on visit visa - As a general rule, it is highly unlikely that someone who is currently on a visit visa will have rights to work in the UK.

 - Student visa - Generally, Tier 4 (general) visas or student visas will normally have a restriction of between zero working hours to 20 working hours during term time.
 Importantly, the allowed hours will normally be stated on their Biometric Residence Card.

 Any person who is neither British nor European and does not have a valid leave to remain in the country will most likely not have rights to work in the country.
 Hiring such a person is illegal.

 If you are not sure one or more of your employees have rights to work in the UK or are unsure of a right to work document, contact our immigration lawyers now on 02037442797.

 At Reiss Edwards, we can assist in ensuring that the right to work checks are undertaken properly.
-With our experienced immigration advisers, you can be sure that your checks will be done competently in accordance with the Home Office guidelines.
+With our experienced immigration solicitors advisers in London, you can be sure that your checks will be done competently in accordance with the Home Office guidelines.

-Contact us today for a free assessment on 02037442797 or send us an email on firstname.lastname@example.org.
+Contact us today for a free assessment on 02037442797 or email us on firstname.lastname@example.org.